|

 this weight includes

-focus, 4" coma corrector and FAST. |
+focus, the new large corrector and FAST. |

 clamshell rings are not required for